holaphil/amazing-maple-e08ae/src/pages/experience.md

 *   Co-founded the world’s first SAAS based video platform for real estate.

 *   Responsible for product development, design & marketing of WellcomeMat’s enterprise SAAS video products as well as all filmmaker/videographer outreach.

 *   Designed and patented one of the web’s first cloud-based interactive video players.

 <mark>[**Learn more here**](/work/wellcomemat/)</mark>

 <HR>

+# Other Roles

 [**NYTVF**](https://www.nytvf.com/)<BR>
 Creative Director<BR>